Internal Outputs⚓︎

 // First parameter is the state mask, and defines which

-// outputs to control, Second parameter is the channel mask
+// outputs to activate, Second parameter is the channel mask

-// that defines which of those outputs get activated
+// that defines the range of outputs to evaluate.
+Outputs

 jmpConnection.setOutputs(15, 15);